Key Takeaway

 Why Tirzepatide Is Not Safe During Lactation

 Tirzepatide is a dual GIP/GLP-1 receptor agonist used for weight management and type 2 diabetes.
 It works by activating two incretin hormone pathways simultaneously, which makes it highly effective for weight loss but also means its pharmacological reach is broader than single-receptor medications.
-This dual mechanism has not been studied in breastfeeding women.
+This dual mechanism hasn't been studied in breastfeeding women.

 What the Prescribing Information States

 The FDA-approved labeling for tirzepatide notes that there are no data on the presence of tirzepatide in human milk, the effects on the breastfed infant, or the effects on milk production.
 Clinicians are advised to consider the benefits of breastfeeding, the mother's need for tirzepatide, and potential adverse effects before making a recommendation.
 In clinical practice, this translates to avoiding the drug while nursing.
+For a complete cost breakdown, see our compare tirzepatide prices.

 Tirzepatide's Long Half-Life and Clearance Time

 Tirzepatide has a half-life of approximately five days.
 After your last injection, it takes roughly five half-lives (about 25 days) for the medication to clear substantially from your body.
 Most healthcare providers recommend stopping tirzepatide at least one to two months before you begin breastfeeding, giving the drug enough time to be eliminated.
-If you discover you are pregnant while taking tirzepatide, stop the medication immediately and contact your provider.
+If you discover you're pregnant while taking tirzepatide, stop the medication immediately and contact your provider.

-Postpartum Weight Loss Without Medication
+Try the BMI Calculator →Postpartum Weight Loss Without Medication

 Breastfeeding itself burns roughly 300 to 500 additional calories per day, which supports gradual weight loss.
-Beyond that, sustainable strategies include eating balanced meals rich in protein, healthy fats, and complex carbohydrates; beginning moderate exercise once your physician clears you (typically six to eight weeks postpartum); and avoiding crash diets or extreme caloric restriction, which can reduce milk supply.
+Beyond that, sustainable strategies include eating balanced meals rich in protein, healthy fats, and complex carbohydrates. beginning moderate exercise once your physician clears you (typically six to eight weeks postpartum). and avoiding crash diets or extreme caloric restriction, which can reduce milk supply.
 A reasonable goal is losing one to two pounds per week.

 What to Consider